KrutzOtrem/Shin-s-Overlays/README.md

-# Shin's Overlays for 1024x768 Handhelds, TrimUI in Specific
+# Shin's Overlays for 1024x768 Handhelds, Brick in Specific

 ## Preface